Labs64/credit-tracker/readme.txt

 `&copy; <a href="%link%" target="__blank">%author%</a> - %caption%`

+= How do I add media information on WordPress gallery? =

+Media credit caption will be added to the standard WordPress gallery if *Override WordPress [caption]/[gallery] shortcode* is enabled.
+Place standard WordPress gallery shortcode in your post or page:

+`[gallery link="none" size="large" ids="8,7,5"]`

 = Do I have to manually update the Credit Tracker Table if I add/modify a media library entry? =

 Nope!
 If you add/edit/delete a media library entry, your 'credit_tracker_table' is automatically updated to reflect any changes you have made.
 Obviously, if the new entry is not already included in the images you want to list, it will not appear until you set the code to apply this change.